Other Production Problems

 Forking

 Forking (fanging) can be a problem in carrot.
-Dense, compact soils, root obstructions (rocks, etc.), or factors can deflect root growth.
+Dense, compact soils, root obstructions (rocks, etc.), or other factors can deflect root growth.
 When the taproot is damaged, secondary roots grow and fill, giving it the forked look.
-Fertilizer placement, insect/disease damage, excess nitrogen, and use of fresh manures also injures the root, resulting in branching.
+Fertilizer placement, insect/disease damage, excess nitrogen, and using fresh manures also injure the root, resulting in branching.